Uniforms and dress code

 To find out about the uniform of a specific school contact the school directly.

-More information about school uniforms and dress codes in government preschools and schools is provided in the uniform and dress code policy (Word 196KB).
+More information about school uniforms and dress codes in government preschools and schools is provided in the school dress code procedure.